-My research interest lies at the intersection of social and crowd computing, Human Computer Interaction (HCI), Learning Science, and creativity.
+My research interest lies at the intersection of social and crowd computing, Human Computer Interaction (HCI), human-centered AI, and design.

 Contact: jiaxinh.evey <at> gmail.com

-Interacting with Literary Style through Computation Tools (CHI'19 in review)
+Interacting with Literary Style through Computation Tools (CSCW'19 in review)

 Sarah Sterman, Evey Huang, Vivian Liu, and Eric Paulos.